marceljar/CAPSTONE_Example/working_agreement.md

 ### **1. Purpose**
-This Working Agreement defines the expectations, collaboration guidelines, and responsibilities of the Scrum Team in a **Credit Card Fraud Detection** project.
+This Working Agreement defines the expectations, collaboration guidelines, and responsibilities of the Scrum Team in a **Faculty Website project** project.

 ---